Persistence of Heterodimensional Cycles: Introduction

 We stress that the results hold true, in particular, in the real-analytic case ($r=\omega$): given a real-analytic dynamical system on a real-analytic manifold we consider any complex neighborhood $\mathcal{M}$ of this manifold such that the system admits a holomorphic extension on $\mathcal{M}$; then the $C^\omega$-topology in Theorem \ref{thm:persis_hdd} and Corollary \ref{cor:persis_hdd} is the topology of uniform convergence on compacta in $\mathcal{M}$.

-In fact, we obtain Theorem \ref{thm:persis_hdd} from its ``constructive version'', Theorem \ref{thm:persis_hdd_2p}, which can be directly applied for showing that robust heterodimensional dynamics exist in much more restrictive settings - they can be achieved by polynomial perturbations, perturbations which keep various sorts of symmetry, etc..

-Precisely, the proof of Theorem \ref{thm:persis_hdd} is constructive in the following sense.
-First, we bring a given heterodimensional cycle into general position (so that it satisfies the non-degeneracy conditions defined in Sections \ref{sec:gcon} and \ref{sec:gc4}) - this can be done by an arbitrarily small $C^r$-perturbation of any heterodimensional cycle.
-Then, we embed our system $f$ into a finite-parameter family of perturbations $f_\varepsilon$ with at least 2 parameters.
+In fact, we obtain Theorem \ref{thm:persis_hdd} from its ``constructive version'', Theorem \ref{thm:persis_hdd_2p} below.
+Namely, to obtain the result of Theorem \ref{thm:persis_hdd}, one proceeds as follows.
+First, bring a given heterodimensional cycle into a general position (so that it satisfies the non-degeneracy conditions defined in Sections \ref{sec:gcon} and \ref{sec:gc4}) -- this can be done by an arbitrarily small $C^r$-perturbation of any heterodimensional cycle.
+Then, we embed our system $f$ into a finite-parameter family of perturbations $f_\varepsilon$ with {\em at least 2 parameters}.
 We formulate certain explicit conditions in Section \ref{sec:gfamily} which define an open and dense set in the space of $C^r$-families $f_\varepsilon$ such that $f_0=f$.
 An arbitrary family from this set is called a {\em proper unfolding} of $f$.
-Theorem \ref{thm:persis_hdd} follows immediately from our main result,

-\begin{thm} Let $f$ have a non-degenerate heterodimensional cycle of coindex 1, and let $f_\varepsilon$ be a proper unfolding of $f$.
-Then, arbitrarily close to $\varepsilon=0$ in the space of parameters there exist open regions where $f_\varepsilon$ has $C^1$-robust heterodimensional dynamics\footnote{As the family $f_\varepsilon$ is of class $C^r$, small $\varepsilon$ correspond to $C^r$-small perturbations of $f$.
-Thus, this theorem implies Theorem \ref{thm:persis_hdd} indeed.}. \end{thm}
+\begin{thma} Let $f$ be of class $C^r$ $(r=2,\dots,\infty,\omega)$ and have a non-degenerate heterodimensional cycle of coindex 1, and let $f_\varepsilon$ be a proper unfolding of $f$.
+Then, arbitrarily close to $\varepsilon=0$ in the space of parameters there exist open regions where $f_\varepsilon$ has $C^1$-robust heterodimensional dynamics. \end{thma}